 - And those searches are performed by more than 91% of adults on the web

 As more webpages are created, competition for people’s attention gets stiffer.
 Simply put, if you’re not coming up in search, you’re not going to be found.
+You can also click here to know how to increase your leads and understand how you can get better reach.

 And if you’re not on the first page, most searchers won’t see you.